HakanCopur/SteamSAL-docs/docs/index.md

 ![UnForge Logo](resources/steamsalbanner_small.png){: style="display: block; margin: 0 auto;" width="800"}

+> **Current Version:** `v1.2.0` – adds UGC-enabled leaderboards, new helpers, and an improved single-struct download workflow.

 **SteamSAL** is a free Unreal Engine plugin that provides easy-to-use **Blueprint nodes** for integrating **Steam Achievements, Stats, and Leaderboards** into your game.
 It is designed for developers who want to bring Steamworks features into their projects without diving deep into C++ or the raw Steam API.

 ---